-Review hearings are held six (6) months and 12 months after "the date the child entered foster care" (the date of the jurisdiction hearing or the date that is 60 days after the child was initially removed from the parent, whichever is earlier).
+Review hearings are held 6 months and 12 months after "the date the child entered foster care" (the date of the jurisdiction hearing or the date that is 60 days after the child was initially removed from the parent, whichever is earlier).
 Subsequent reviews may be held 18 and/or 24 months after the child was initially removed.
-At each review, the Court must decide whether to return the child to parental custody.
+At each review, the juvenile court must decide whether to return the child to parental custody.
 The child must be returned unless HHSA proves by a preponderance of the evidence that doing so "would create a substantial risk of detriment to the safety, protection, or physical or emotional well-being of the child."

-Based on the PSW's report and any other evidence presented, the Court will decide whether the parents are following the requirements of the case plan and making sufficient progress.
-Normally, if a child is under three (3) years of age when initially removed, services are limited to the period between disposition and the six-month review.
-For children three (3) years of age or older when initially removed, services are limited to the period between disposition and the period between disposition and the 12-month review.
+Based on the PSW's report and any other evidence presented, the juvenile court will decide whether the parents are following the requirements of the case plan and making sufficient progress.
+If the parents are failing to participate and make progress in reunification services, the juvenile court may have the option of limiting reunification services to six months if the child (or one of the children in a sibling set being maintained together) was under the age of three at the time of removal.
+For children three years of age or older when initially removed, services are provided for the period between disposition and the 12-month review.
+If parents are progressing, the juvenile court has the option to extend the reunification to the 18-month review date (or in rare circumstances the 24-month review date).